 - Hand pressure improves control.

-- Clean puncture supports recovery.
+- Clean placement supports recovery.

-You can feel confident knowing the method is designed to work with careful, measured pressure rather than sudden impact.
+You can feel more confident knowing the method is designed to work with careful, measured pressure rather than sudden impact.
 This approach respects your baby’s comfort and gives you a clearer, more dependable outcome.

 Precise Nurse Guidance